Unity-Technologies/com.unity.immediate-window/README.md

 - Use cases
     * Can I do RMGUI?
     * Can I do IMGUI?
-- In-memory state
-    * Allow 'with continuations' statement in console
-    * Reset in-memory state in multiline mode
  - Remove Visual Scripting dependency
     * Need to separate roslyn into a separate package and have visual scripting use this also
  - UI
-    * Responsive (currently console size is locked)
     * Reduce margin size for expanded properties
         * (currently goes after the property name but should go under like in browsers)
 - QA